UncleCJ/syntheism/Literature notes.md

 8119: Because of this, Foucault’s ethical ideal was deemed to have been put into practice: power was silenced so that the powerless could make their voices heard uninterrupted.
 But this was a Pyrrhic victory.
 Admittedly, the powerless were allowed to speak, the fact that no-one was listening was ignored, so the powerless remained powerless.
 Plurarchy had already broken through so powerfully in the diversified media-landscape that the audience went home when it was no longer entertained by what was being said, or thought it irrelevant.
 Power nodded in a friendly but disengaged way, at the same time as it quickly moved to another arena.

+--

+## The Body Machines –The Futurica Trilogy, Part 3 (Loc 8427) ##

+8452: It guarantees a continuation of the life we are so reluctant to give up –and which we therefore need not care too much about how we live, or perhaps not even live particularly carefully at all, seeing as time, thanks to the soul, is unlimited –at the same time as it promises a total make-over of everyday greyness and exhaustion for anyone who plays their cards right.
+The soul thus constitutes the very cornerstone of the construct that imbues everything with a higher purpose.
+It's hardly surprising that this concept has proved incredibly popular.

+8505: The connection between body and soul is consequently not, as it was for Plato, anything that spiritually aware philosophers have the slightest reason to regret, but instead a precondition for life.
+And life interests Aristotle far more than pure thoughts in an imagined world that isn't ours.
+Everything living has a soul, people and animals and plants, and the various species’ souls vary in their development and degree of refinement.
+The fact that form is always superior to materia in Aristotle's hierarchy of world order does not mean that the body must be resisted or condemned.

+--

+10960: The attraction of the New-Age movement is a direct consequence of the growing fear of the specialisation of modern science.
+Increasing epistemic complexity demands a good deal of talent and knowledge if it is to be possible to combine it with a moralising and hierarchical social identity.
+So a supra-ideology emerges, levelling all human ideologies and fantasies, without allowing any empirical examination or argumentative comparison of the different ideas.
+This is the supreme instance of equivalence in thought: it's all just ‘theories’, and each one is as good as the next.
+Everyone is free to believe what they like.
+Everything is fine as long as it is sufficiently shocking and entertaining to win dissemination among old gossips and ayurveda clinics.
+The world can't be more complex than this, otherwise our blinkers go on.
+This is the core of the New-Age movement: being genuinely talented and able to think is synonymous with being cruel to people who are untalented.
+This superficial attitude towards the Enlightenment's view of knowledge forces, paradoxically, the New-Age movement to create a huge demon which has to be presented as precisely inferior to all other fantasies –in other words, modern science itself.
+In order for chakra healing and pyramid energy to look like legitimate and interesting fields of knowledge, in order for ayurvedic treatments to be sold at a healthy profit, modern, high-technological discoveries such as the brain-scanner and the space telescope must be demonised.
+Knowledge is becoming evil.

+--

+Syntheism

+## Syntheism contents ##

+- 1. Everything is religion
+- 2. The three dramatic revolutions of the Internet age
+- 3. The four paradigms in the history of metaphysics
+- 4. Living religion versus deadly alienation
+- 5. The syntheological pyramid –Atheos, Pantheos, Entheos and Syntheos
+- 6. Irreducible multiplicity –syntheism as a process religion
+- 7. Intensities and phenomena in a relationalist universe
+- 8. From semiotics via memetics to the collapse of militant atheism
+- 9. The syntheist agent and her desires and drives
+- 10. The free and open Internet versus the ecological apocalypse
+- 11. Syntheism as a radicalisation of atheism –and its dialectical dissolution
+- 12. Truth as an act –the road to the fourth singularity
+- 13. Participatory culture, religious rituals and psychedelic practices
+- 14. Syntheist temples and monasteries in the global empire
+- Glossary

+4462: Under capitalism, the new literate nation state replaces the old illiterate Church as the common arena, and the statist articulation says that society is a body.
+But the body metaphor –which statism obviously borrows from the ecclesiastical articulation that says that the congregation is a body –must be exposed.
+For society as a body never generates any narrative for increased cohesiveness, as Michel Foucault points out, but instead functions as a latent threat to the deviant person in the nation state.
+It is perfectly possible to be an individual, but it is only acceptable to be exactly the individual who maximises her own frustration, alienation and consumption, and who pays for all this by maximising her production for the capitalist power structure, moreover in the shadow of the prevailing phantasmic behavioural imperative: Whatever you do, blend in!

+--